 Don’t Let These Confusing Times Confuse You

-Having not lived in all times I dare not say that the confusion of these days is worse than they have ever been before, nor even that they are more confusing than any other time in my short life.
+Having not lived in all times I dare not say that the confusion of these days is worse than it has ever been, nor even that these recent days are more confusing than any other time in my short life.
 Let it be enough for you to understand that you are living in confusing times.
-We might even say that these times only seem confusing, but really it’s only a different sort of confusion than that which was prevalent when I was a child in the 60’s.
-During those days, you see, the confusion may have been hidden because almost everyone in my community went to church somewhere.
-The standards of the church were the same as those of the community, so even those who didn’t even consider themselves Christians still lived according to the community’s standards.
-As long as the community standards and God’s standards were not in conflict in any great way one could easily go to church on Sundays and live a moral life without being born again and no one, perhaps not even the poor unsaved soul, knew any better.
+We might even say that these times only seem confusing in this current age, and that it’s only a different sort of confusion than that which was prevalent when I was a child in the 60’s.
+During those days, you see, the confusion may have been hidden because almost everyone in the community I grew up in went to church somewhere, and the standards of the church and the community were fairly compatible.
+So even those who didn’t consider themselves Christians still submitted themselves to some degree, at least outwardly, to the community’s standards.
+As long as the community standards and God’s standards were not in conflict in any substantial way, one could easily attend church and live a moral life without actually being born again, and no one, perhaps not even the poor unsaved soul, knew any better.

 The wickedness that has overtaken this land has changed all of that.
-Community life is different now because it is contrary to that which God teaches.
-When I was a child, the Bible verse “…the gate is small and the way is narrow that leads to life, and there are few who find it.” ( Matt 7:14) made no sense.
-Very few people openly rejected the Bible’s teaching then, and in fact most went to church on Sundays and professed Christianity.
-Now, while many still go to church on Sunday, many of those church attendees also reject what the Bible teaches, and they do not fear God.
-Research shows that about half of the preachers on some level reject what the Bible teaches.
+Community life is different now because it prides itself in being contrary to what God teaches.
+The Bible verse, “the gate is small and the way is narrow that leads to life, and there are few who find it,” ( Matt 7:14) made no sense when I was a child.
+Very few people openly rejected the Bible’s teaching, and in fact, most professed Christianity and went to church on Sundays.
+If there was a small gate, or so it seemed at the time in the region in which I was reared, it was for those who openly defied God.
+In this day, while many, but probably not most, still go to church on Sunday, many of those church attendees do not fear God and they reject what the Bible teaches.
+Research shows that about half of even the preachers reject what the Bible clearly teaches on some level.

-Little did I know when I was a young one living in the country that I was actually living in a time when big social shifts were taking place; shifts in mindsets that the small town in which I grew up in was not spared.
+Little did I know then that I was actually living through a great social shift.
+My small hometown was not spared these shifts in mindsets nor in attitudes.
 By the time I was a teenager my community’s standards had changed radically.
-Divorce was acceptable and rampant, killing babies became legal and shame was dead.
-It became clear to me by the time I was 20 that the increasingly unbiblical community standards had become my true guide in life, and not God or his laws.
-As the community drifted toward wickedness so did I and I finally admitted to myself that I really wasn’t a Christian.
-Had the community’s standards not changed, you see, I may have never realized that it was the community’s standardds that were my true guide and not God.
+Divorce was acceptable and rampant, killing babies became legal and shame died.
+It became clear to me by the time I was 20 that these increasingly unbiblical community standards had become my guide in life also.
+As the community drifted toward increased wickedness, I drifted with it.
+Eventually, I admitted to myself that I really wasn’t a Christian after all.
+Had the community’s standards not changed, you see, I may not have ever realized that the community was my true guide and not God.
 See?
 Confusion.